-Are you aware that Housing Nova Scotia offers programs throughout Nova Scotia which help keep low and modest income homeowners in their own homes, and in the communities they've helped to build, for as long as they can?
+Are you aware that Housing Nova Scotia offers programs throughout Nova Scotia which help keep low and modest income homeowners in their own homes?

 Some of the ways Housing Nova Scotia do this are through the provision of grants and forgivable loans for major repairs or renovations to one of the following areas: structural, plumbing, electrical systems, heating systems and fire safety.
 We also provide funding for accessibility modifications such as ramps, handrails, height adjustments to countertops, and bathroom renovations, as well as emergency repairs to heating systems, chimneys, doors and windows, foundations, roofs, walls, floors and ceilings, plumbing, electrical systems, etc. All projects that Housing Nova Scotia provides funding for are expected to improve the housing stock and provide safe housing for the owners.